dabapps/django-readers/docs/tutorial.md

 </ul>
 ```

-Here we're passing the queryset of books itself into the template, and inside our `for` loop we have instances of the `Book` model.
-When we iterate over the queryset, a database query something like this will be executed:
+The queryset of books is passed into the template, and inside the `for` loop we have instances of the `Book` model.
+When the queryset is iterated, a database query something like this will be executed:

 ```sql
 SELECT "books_book"."id",